AlejandroS2022/CarritoCompras/README.md

+# Overview of the Project

-A simple cart app using React, Redux
+A simple cart app using React and Redux.

 # Getting Started with Create React App